Home Majors Electromechanical Engineering

-Electromechanical Engineering Degree
+Electromechanical Engineering

 Students study the integration of electrical and mechanical systems, including sensors, actuators, control systems, and automated machinery.
 Graduates typically pursue careers in manufacturing automation, robotics, aerospace systems, and electromechanical device design.
 This hybrid discipline is increasingly relevant as products from electric vehicles to smart appliances require tight integration of electrical and mechanical components.

-What Electromechanical Engineering Graduates Do
+What Electromechanical Engineering graduates do

 Your degree places you at the intersection of moving parts and intelligent circuits.
 Most graduates start as a mechanical or electrical engineer.
 One day you might be on a factory floor troubleshooting a robotic arm's control system; the next, you're in a lab using CAD software to integrate a new sensor suite into a consumer drone.
 Your work is about making smart machines function in the physical world.